 altova:image-exif-data(Base64BinaryString as string) as element?
-XP3.1 XQ3.1

-Takes a Base64-encoded JPEG image as its argument and returns an element called Exif that contains the Exif metadata of the image.
+XP3.1 XQ3.1 Takes a Base64-encoded JPEG image as its argument and returns an element called Exif that contains the Exif metadata of the image.
 The Exif metadata is created as attribute-value pairs of the Exif element.
 The attribute names are the Exif data tags found in the Base64 encoding.
 The list of Exif-specification tags is given below.
 If a vendor-specific tag is present in the Exif data, this tag and its value will also be returned as an attribute-value pair.
 Additional to the standard Exif metadata tags (see list below), Altova-specific attribute-value pairs are also generated.
 These Altova Exif attributes are listed below.

-- To access any one attribute, use the function like this: image-exif-data(//MyImages/Image20141130.01)/@GPSLatitude image-exif-data(//MyImages/Image20141130.01)/@Geolocation - To access all the attributes, use the function like this: image-exif-data(//MyImages/Image20141130.01)/@\ - To access the names of all the attributes, use the following expression: for \$i in image-exif-data(//MyImages/Image20141130.01)/@\ return name(\$i) This is useful to find out the names of the attributes returned by the function.
+To access any one attribute, use the function like this: image-exif-data(//MyImages/Image20141130.01)/@GPSLatitude image-exif-data(//MyImages/Image20141130.01)/@Geolocation for \$i in image-exif-data(//MyImages/Image20141130.01)/@\ return name(\$i)

+• To access all the attributes, use the function like this: image-exif-data(//MyImages/Image20141130.01)/@\